samullen/CDSCC/README.md

 enough to run.
 I don't normally get funky with naming, but this is play so I can.

+I chose not to put any of these methods into classes or modules.
+I tend toward doing "...the simplest thing that can possibly work."
+In this case, it was just dropping methods into a file.

 # Challenge 1 – Change Making Problem

-This was the first challenge, and I was looking for a quick win to get me into a good frame of mind.
+Being the first challenge, I was looking for a quick win to get me into a good frame of mind.
 Nothing fancy here, just a hash and an if statement.
 I could have used an iterator, but the likelihood of using smaller numbers let me believe that recursion would work just as well, and it was easier to reason about.

 Wasn't sure from the specs if it was supposed to take multiple lines of change or not.
 It seemed odd to want that, so I opted for only accepting single